 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Pentax MX-1 and Sony Cyber-shot DSC-RX100 VI and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the MX-1 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the MX-1 from Pentax.
+Both the MX-1 and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The RX100 VI was replaced by the Sony RX100 VII, while the MX-1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.